aery32/aery32/README.md

 ### Changelog for the next release

-- Fixed SDRAM calculator to work with the old Aery32 board revision too
+- Fixed SRAM calculator to work with the old Aery32 board revision too

 ### v0.6.2